A fast and stable approximate maximum-likelihood method for template fits: Toy study

-The fit is repeated 1000 times with randomly generated data and templates per value of $N_\text{mc}$ to measure the bias of the estimate itself and the bias of its variance estimate.
-Such sets of experiments are run for $N_\text{mc} = $ 50, 100, 200, 500, 1000, 10000.
+Independent samples are generated and fitted 2000 times for each value of $N_\text{mc}$ to measure the bias of the estimate itself and the bias of its variance estimate.
+Sets of experiments are run for $N_\text{mc} = $ 100, 1000, 10000.
 It is expected that the results converge as the sample used to compute the templates grows.
-To judge the performance, the pull distribution of the estimated signal yield is computed, where the pull is defined as \begin{EQ} z = (\hat s - s)/ \hat V_s^{1/2}, \end{EQ} with true signal yield $s$, estimate $\hat s$, and $\hat V_s$ is the variance estimated by MINUIT's HESSE algorithm for $\hat s$.
-The performance is judged by the method is indicated by the degree of agreement of the mean of $z$ with 0 and the standard deviation with 1.
+To judge the performance, the pull distribution of the estimated signal yield is computed, where the pull is defined as

-The results are shown in \fg{study}.
-The performance of all likelihood functions is roughly comparable, unless the sample size to generate the templates is very small ($\nmc < 100$).
-For $\nmc = 50$, only the approximation derived in this work produces passable results, while the fits with the functions from Conway and Barlow-Beeston become unstable and produce outliers that distort the mean and standard deviation of $z$.
-For all other values of $\nmc$, the fit based on the full Barlow-Beeston performs best, closely followed by the approximation derived in this work.
-Conway's likelihood performs a bit worse, with a slightly larger absolute bias and a standard deviation further away from 1.
-At $\nmc = 10000$, the uncertainty in the templates becomes negligible compared to the uncertainty in the data, and the $z$ distributions of all three fits converge.